maccody/KanaChordPlus/README.md

 ![Kana Table](./images/Kana_Table.png)

 ### What about Kanji? 【漢字はどうですか？】
 Kanji consists of Chinese logography and conveys main ideas and names in sentences.
 A Japanese word containing Kanji can consist one or more Kanji characters, e.g., 私, 東京, 何 (’, ‘Tokyo’, ‘what’), and Hiragana e.g. 買い物、ご飯、寒い ('shopping', 'meal', 'cold').
 There are currently about fify-thousand Kanji characters and new ones are added on occassion.
-In Japan, it is expected that a graduating high-school student, from entering elementary school, learn the Jōyō Kanji【常用漢字】, which contains 2136 Kanji characters that are reqularly used or are contained in government documents.
-A college graduate, especially with an advanced degree, would be expected to learn a thousand or more additional Kanji, usually associated with their major.
+In Japan, it is expected that a graduating high-school student, from entering elementary school, learn the Jōyō Kanji【常用漢字】, which contains 2136 Kanji characters that are reqularly used or are found in government documents.
+A college graduate, especially with an advanced degree, would be expected to learn a thousand or more additional Kanji usually associated with their major.

 ### Inspiration for a Keyboard 【キーボードの動機】
 Over the last century, there have been a number of mechanical and electro-mechanical keyboards have been developed to type Kana and Kanji characters.
 A quick web search for 'japanese keyboard' will provide a number of interesting links to follow.
 These keyboards all shared common problems.
 They were very expensive and slow at typing compared to contemporary English typewriters.
 Only a relatively small subset of Kanji (a few thousand) were available.